Frequently Asked Questions About Pomalyst® (Pomalidomide)

 Are there any special precautions patients should be aware of before starting treatment?

-It is not safe to take Pomalyst during pregnancy, as it may harm or kill a developing baby.
+It is not safe to take Pomalyst during pregnancy or while breastfeeding, as it may harm or kill a developing baby.
 Women of childbearing age must have a negative pregnancy test before beginning treatment with Pomalyst and should avoid becoming pregnant during treatment and for at least four weeks after completing treatment.
 Women of childbearing age and their partners should use two different forms of birth control (contraception) while taking Pomalyst, during interruptions in treatment, and for at least four weeks following treatment.

 Because Pomalyst is so dangerous during pregnancy, this medication is only available through pharmacies certified by a restricted program called Pomalyst REMS.
 To get Pomalyst patients must sign a patient-prescriber agreement, which requires pregnancy testing and use of contraception for women and use of contraception for men.